 The process releases 18.6 keV of energy.
 The beta particles released by the decay can pass through about 6 millimeters of air, but cannot penetrate human skin.

 Like protium and deuterium, tritium has the atomic number 1 for hydrogen.
 Its usual oxidation state is +1.
 However, its atomic mass is 3.0160492.
 Tritium bonds with itself or other hydrogen isotopes to form T2 or H2 gas.
 It combines with oxygen to form a type of heavy water called tritiated water (T2O).

 Because it is a low energy beta emitter, tritium poses no danger to humans or animals externally.
 However, it poses a radiation hazard when inhaled, injected, ingested, or absorbed through the skin.
 The main health risk associated with beta exposure is an increased risk of cancer.
-Within the body, tritium has a short half-life of 7 to 14 days.
+But, hydrogen atoms have a high turnover rate, so half of a tritium exposure is flushed out within 7 to 14 days.

 Pure tritiated water is unsafe to drink not only because of the radiation hazard, but also because tritium is much larger than protium and tritiated water is denser than ordinary wate.
 In a nutshell, it disrupts biochemical reactions.
 The miniscule natural occurrence of tritium in natural water poses no health risk.
 However, tritium leaked from nuclear sites and improperly disposed lighting can contaminate water.
 Several countries have legal limits for tritium in drinking water.
 In the United States, the limit is 740 Bg/l or a dose of 4.0 millirems per year.